recursecenter/pairing-bot/README.md

  * Serverless.
 RC's instance is currently deployed on [App Engine](https://cloud.google.com/appengine/docs/)
  * [Firestore database](https://cloud.google.com/firestore/docs/)
  * Deployed on pushes to master with [Cloud Build](https://cloud.google.com/cloud-build/docs/)
- * The database must be prepopulated with two pieces of data:  an authentication token (which Zulip issues to a bot when their account is created), and an api key
+ * The database must be prepopulated with two pieces of data:  an authentication token (which Zulip issues to a bot when their account is created), and an api key (which the bot uses to send private messages to Zulip users)
  * Zulip has bot types.
 Pairing Bot is of type `outgoing webhook`
- * Pair programming matches are made, and the people who've been matched are notified, any time an HTTP `GET` request is issued to `/cron`
+ * Pair programming matches are made, and the people who've been matched are notified, any time an HTTP GET request is issued to `/cron`